6 Best Sensory Calming Tools and Toys for Kids with Special Needs

 The Crash Pad works well in all sorts of multisensory environments due to its elegant simplicity and variety of practical applications.
 Filled with foam and covered with a rip-stop nylon surface, the Crash Pad is both soft and sturdy, requiring minimal maintenance or supervision even over prolonged periods of use.
 In fact, the nylon material is easy to clean using household wipes and disinfectants, a useful feature when dealing with small children.

-Whether your child is energetic and in need of an outlet for their physical inputs or just needs a private place to relax, the Crash Pad can be set on the floor or leaned against the wall of any room, perfectly accessible and easy to utilize.
+Whether your child is energetic and in need of an outlet for their physical energy or just needs a private place to relax, the Crash Pad can be set on the floor or leaned against the wall of any room, perfectly accessible and easy to utilize.

-The Crash Pad’s proprioceptive feedback gives it a wide variety of functions, making it easy for us to recommend at the number one spot on our list.
-The soft pad gives kids with special needs a multi-purpose device to accommodate their diverse behaviors, allowing them to act in a way that feels natural and fosters joy and personal growth.
+The Crash Pad’s proprioceptive feedback gives it a wide variety of functions, making it easy for us to recommend it at the number one spot on our list.
+The soft pad gives people with special needs a multi-purpose device to accommodate their diverse behaviors, allowing them to act in a way that feels natural and fosters joy and personal growth.

 Features and Benefits